Are you ready to invest in a continuous glucose monitor (CGM) to optimize your health and wondering where to begin?

 A Breakdown of the Cost of Levels CGM

-Let’s take a look at the price of the Levels CGM program over time, beginning from the initial purchase cost to the renewing monthly membership options, and any additional health tracking features Levels offers.
+Let’s take a look at the price of the Levels CGM program over time, beginning from the initial purchase fee to the renewing monthly membership options, and any additional health tracking features Levels offers.

 Initial Cost of Levels

-The first time you sign up for a Levels Health CGM program membership, regardless of the subscription plan you choose, the cost comes to a total of $398 USD.This total covers two 14-day CGMs, or a one month supply ($199), plus an annually renewing 12-month membership fee ($199 total).
+The first time you sign up for a Levels Health CGM program membership, regardless of the subscription plan you choose, the total comes to a total of $398 USD.This total covers two 14-day CGMs, or a one month supply ($199), plus an annually renewing 12-month membership fee ($199 total).

 Monthly Membership Costs